-- successfully complete our ongoing and planned preclinical studies; - successfully submit INDs to the FDA for any future product candidates; - successfully complete clinical trials for WTX-124 and WTX-330; - successfully enroll subjects in and complete future clinical trials; - initiate and successfully complete all safety and efficacy studies to obtain U.S. and foreign regulatory approval for our product candidates; - establish clinical and commercial manufacturing capabilities or make arrangements with third party manufacturers for clinical supply and commercial manufacturing; - obtain and maintain patent and trade secret protection or regulatory exclusivity for our product candidates; - launch commercial sales of our products, if and when approved, whether alone or in collaboration with others; - obtain and maintain acceptance of the products, if and when approved, by patients, the medical community and third-party payors; - effectively compete with other therapies; - obtain and maintain healthcare coverage and adequate reimbursement; - enforce and defend intellectual property rights and claims; and maintain a continued acceptable safety profile of our products following approval.
+- successfully complete our ongoing and planned preclinical studies; - successfully submit investigational new drug, or IND, submissions to the U.S. Food and Drug Administration, or FDA, for any future product candidates; - successfully complete clinical trials for WTX-124 and WTX-330; - successfully enroll subjects in and complete future clinical trials; - initiate and successfully complete all safety and efficacy studies to obtain U.S. and foreign regulatory approval for our product candidates; - establish clinical and commercial manufacturing capabilities or make arrangements with third party manufacturers for clinical supply and commercial manufacturing;

+- obtain and maintain patent and trade secret protection or regulatory exclusivity for our product candidates; - · launch commercial sales of our products, if and when approved, whether alone or in collaboration with others; - obtain and maintain acceptance of the products, if and when approved, by patients, the medical community and third-party payors; - · effectively compete with other therapies; - obtain and maintain healthcare coverage and adequate reimbursement; - enforce and defend intellectual property rights and claims; and - maintain a continued acceptable safety profile of our products following approval.